 For 2004-05, all enrollment counts are based on ISES Count Date (3rd Friday of September) records with the following exceptions.

 - Counts of economically disadvantaged students for 2004-05 are based on October DPI School Lunch Collection.
 The number of students eligible for free and reduced price lunch under the NSLP is collected as of the last operating day of October of the current year.
 The counts are the numbers of children eligible for free and reduced price meals based on approved applications or direct certification.

 - Counts of ELL/LEP students by language group for 2004-05 are based on the spring Limited English Proficient (LEP) data collection.

-- Counts by disability are based on the PI 2197 Federal Student Data Collection (AKA December 1 Child Count).
+- Counts by disability are based on the PI-2197 Federal Student Data Collection (the December 1 Child Count).
 The federal child count requires the collection of disability conditions affecting students receiving special education and related services.